JA-Hull/Library-reader/README.md

 et al. (2025, JVI)** for tallying unique sub-sequences flanked by a fixed left and right barcode/adapter in FASTA or FASTQ reads.

-> Hull's downstream step of intersecting the recovered inserts with his
-> exact designed library is intentionally **not** reimplemented here.

 ## Background

 The original script was written by me (**Joshua Alexander Hull**) to